microtrain/bootcamp/06-CSS/01-CSSBasics.md

   /* Set the width of the content */
   width: 960px;

-  /* For samller screens to not exceed the max screen width */
+  /* For smaller screens to not exceed the max screen width */
   max-width: 100%;
 }
 ```

 ### Make it Responsive

 Use dev tools to toggle the device toolbar (enter mobile testing mode) and choose the responsive option.
 Set the width to 960px and drag in and out crossing back and fourth over that 960px mark.
 Notice the padding, we loose all of padding under 960px meaning the text runs to the edge of the screen.
-Popular opinion is that makes for a better read if you can get some seperation from the edge of the screen.
-You could use a media query and change the page width on a break point sush as below.
+Popular opinion is that makes for a better read if you can get some separation from the edge of the screen.
+You could use a media query and change the page width on a break point such as below.

 #### Add Gutters to Small Screens